vimc/orderly-web/docs/spec/spec.md

 Required permissions: `reports.run`.

-This works only for reports that were queued by the runner itself/
+This works only for reports that were queued by the runner itself.

 Schema: [`Status.schema.json`](Status.schema.json)